Top 10 Public Universities in Australia for 2026

 Very high employability; strong global placements |

-Engineering and business are its crown jewels, but UNSW is also known for its entrepreneurial culture.
-It’s plugged tightly into industries, which means internships aren’t a treasure hunt as they’re built into the system.
+Engineering and business are very popular courses, but UNSW is also known for its entrepreneurial culture.
+It's partnered with the best industries, which means internships aren’t a treasure hunt as they’re built into the system.

 | Location |